MichalJanecka/PowerBI-project-2024/README.md

 # Power BI project (2024)
-The repository for the SQL project of Data Academy online course (ENGETO)
+The repository for the Power BI project of Data Academy online course (ENGETO)

 ---